altuSemi/Cores-biriscv-AltuSOC/README.md

 * `--rom_init_file` : Loads a Verilog hex file to use as initial on-chip RAM contents
 * `--vcd` : Enable VCD dumping

 Memory files suitable for loading with `--rom_init_file` can be compiled and linked to binary files , then converted to hex files with the `sw/build/Makefile` and `sw/build/make_vh.sh` scripts.
 The Makefile is using the riscv toolchain availible for installation [here](https://mindchasers.com/dev/rv-getting-started).
+[ELF2HEX](https://github.com/sifive/elf2hex.git) is also required.

 ## AltuSOC Zybo